Are you looking for a copywriter that can develop a landing page for you? Contact Me for a consultation.

 Those first few seconds are everything, considering most people will leave if they don’t know what you offer.
 You can take advantage of these seconds by developing an emotional header and complimenting it with the right subtitle.

 Why emotional?
 We want to highlight the benefits of your product.
 Those benefits should connect with visitors emotionally (which is responsible for most purchasing decisions).

 Consider the headline we developed afterward: “Find Remarkable Talent, Fast.”
-It says the same thing, but it hits harder and connects with visitors.
+It says the same thing but hits harder and connects with visitors.
 Then, we use a subtitle to clarify the exact service.

 A Clear Subtitle

-I enjoy subtitles because we have the opportunity to clearly state what we do after we’ve painted a vision through our title.
+I enjoy subtitles because we can clearly state what we do after we paint a vision through our title.

 The subtitle tells visitors what offer you provide and hints at how it is done.
 After this point, the visitor should see your value.
-Then, they will make a conscious decision to continue reading or leave your website.
+Then, they will consciously decide to continue reading or leave your website.